amuzetnoM/cthulu/docs/RISK_MANAGEMENT.md

 ## Overview

-This document describes the lightweight risk-management knobs added to Cthulhu and how the system adapts stop-loss placement to account size.
+This document describes the lightweight risk-management knobs added to Cthulu and how the system adapts stop-loss placement to account size.

 Key configuration entries (in `config_schema.py` under `risk`):